 This article isn’t about your neighborhood grocery store.
 It’s about poker playing cards and why 100% plastic playing cards are the best bet for your home game and poker bank roll.

-With Faded Spade, you get a set (two decks plus card box) of pure 100% Plastic Poker Playing Cards at a competitive price.
-That’s because we keep our costs low and pass the savings onto you, the Player.
-It’s important that we’re the most player-centric playing card company on the planet.
+With Faded Spade, you get a set (two decks plus card box) of pure 100% Plastic Poker Playing Cards at a competitive market price.
+That’s because we keep our fixed costs low and pass the savings onto you, the Player.
+It’s important to us that we’re the most player-centric poker playing card company on the planet.

-And for those reading this article, please use code ‘Tens’ for 10% off your total order at FadedSpade.com.
-We hope you enjoyed this article, and you will soon Upgrade to Faded Spade!
+For those reading this article use code ‘DIMES’ for 10% off your total order at FadedSpade.com.